How I Use Flipboard as an Educator

 - Save conference resources

 Educators can curate Flipboard magazines for conferences by adding content from the web related to the event.
 This includes article, videos, photos, slides, tweets and more.
 Items posted online can be added to a conference magazine whether or not the curator is in attendance.
 After the conference, the magazine can be used as a historical document and as a resource for educators who want to review what happened at a later date.
-I created a magazine for the Pete&C 2015 Conference.
+I created a magazine for the ISTE 2017 conference.
 In this magazine I added resources that were shared, the keynote speaker’s presentation, and links to images, videos and tweets.

 - Grow professionally